SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }
 ```

-In order to prevent the creation of `GqlConfigService` inside `GraphQLModule` and use a provider imported from a different module, you can use the `useExisting` syntax.
+If you want to reuse an existing options provider instead of creating a private copy inside the `GraphQLModule`, use the `useExisting` syntax.

 ```typescript
 GraphQLModule.forRootAsync({